tbdsux/zeta-desk/README.md

 I am a beginner with using `go` and `react` :sweat_smile:, and my code is very messy.
 Appreciate help in chunking and refactoring it. :blush:

+- I also don't know why I made this, .. zzzzzzzzzz ,maybe just for fun, hahahha

 ### Issue:

+- When adding an item, the modal is rendered for many times.
+It might cause app freeze / lag on slower devices.
-- App suddenly crashes (Linux, not sure on other systems) when trying to continously remove collections or updating (or editing) a collection.
+- ~~App suddenly crashes (Linux, not sure on other systems) when trying to continously remove collections or updating (or editing) a collection.~~

 ## ROADMAP